dayton-outar/glif/algos/js/codility/prime/MINPERIMETERRECTANGLE.md

 solution(49); // 28
 ```

-This is such a succinct solution that is based on mathematical principles. ...
+This is such a succinct solution that is based on mathematical principles.
+The loop that seeks the most appropriate number to use to find minimal perimeter maintains parameters that is on the basis that **every composite number has a _prime factor_ less than or equal to its square root**.

+Note also that the loop starts from the highest number and decrements to the lowest number.
+The highest number tend to work out to producing the lowest perimeter.

+If we can find one factor that divides the provided number, we can find the other number by simply dividing the provided number by the factor.
+For this reason, we arrive at passing `(N / i)` into the `calculatePerimeter` function.

+The detected time complexity for this solution is $O(\sqrt n)$.